fichel/sdr-agent/README.md

 ## 🆘 Need Help?

 - Check the issues page for common problems
-- Make sure your API keys are properly configured
+- Make sure your API keys are properly configured in the `.env` file
-- Ensure your SendGrid sender email is verified
+- Ensure your SendGrid sender email is verified and set in `SENDGRID_FROM_EMAIL`
+- Use the web interface for the best experience - it's much more user-friendly than the old CLI!
-- Remember: the agents are only as good as the instructions you give them!
+- Remember: the agents are only as good as the context and instructions you give them!

+## 🔄 Recent Updates

+- ✅ **Gradio Web Interface**: Beautiful, responsive UI replaces command-line interface
+- ✅ **Dynamic Personalization**: Full customization of company, signer, and prospect details
+- ✅ **Environment Variables**: Configurable sender email via `SENDGRID_FROM_EMAIL`
+- ✅ **Progress Tracking**: Real-time feedback on email generation process
+- ✅ **Better Error Handling**: Clear error messages in the web interface

 ---